learning-zone/python-basics/README.md

 ‘$HRIR@M’

-Q.12.
-How will you check if all characters in a string are alphanumeric?
+#### Q. How will you check if all characters in a string are alphanumeric?

 For this, we use the method isalnum().